 Erin Entrada Kelly

 Erin Entrada Kelly is the author of 2018 Newbery Medal winning novel, Hello, Universe.
-Her latest novel is the highly acclaimed middle grade novel, You Go First.
+Her latest novels are the highly acclaimed middle grades, You Go First and Lalani of the Distant Sea.

 Hena Khan is the author of middle grade fiction like Amina’s Voice and More to the Story and picture books like Golden Domes and Silver Lanterns and Under My Hijab.